Krishank-Tripathi/antshoppingcart/README.md

-This project was create to shows menu & option to add menu item in cart other operation of cart i.e, addQty or SubtractQty
+This project was created to shows menu & option to add menu item in cart & other operation of cart i.e, addQty or SubtractQty & to show total Amount
 ## Available Scripts

 In the project directory, you can run: